dart-lang/language/working/control-flow-collections/feature-specification.md

 ### Lists

-1. Create a fresh instance of `list` of a class that implements `List<E>`.
+1. Create a fresh instance `collection` of a class that implements `List<E>`.

-    An implementation is, of course, free to optimize pre-allocate a list of the correct capacity when its size is statically known.
+    An implementation is, of course, free to optimize by pre-allocating a list of the correct capacity when its size is statically known.
 Note that when `if` and `for` come into play, it's no longer always possible to statically tell the final size of the resulting flattened list.

 1. For each `element` in the list literal:

     1. Evaluate `element` using the procedure below.

+1. The result of the literal expression is `collection`.

+### Sets

+1. Create a fresh instance `collection` of a class that implements `Set<E>`.

+1. For each `element` in the set literal:

+    1. Evaluate `element` using the procedure below.

-1. The result of the literal expression is `list`.
+1. The result of the literal expression is `collection`.

 ### Maps